Pratick9/Hacktoberfest2023-1/README.md

 # Hacktoberfest2023

+# Star the Repo for getting PR merged

 ### This repository aims to help code beginners with their first successful pull request and open source contribution. :partying_face:

 :star: Feel free to use this project to make your first contribution to an open-source project on GitHub.
 Practice making your first pull request to a public repository before doing the real thing!